julkaalmquist@gmail.com

 Select Creative Projects

-In 2015-2016, I was invited to do a year-long curatorial programming residency at Mana Contemporary Chicago to create a events around sensory experience and community.
+In 2015-2016, I was invited to do a year-long curatorial programming residency at Mana Contemporary Chicago to create events around sensory experience and community.
 I explored questions around what it means to engage the senses as a mode of learning and social connection.